-In the 18th and 19th century many of the children in Macclesfield would have been working in the silk mills from the age of 6 years, and Sunday School would have been their only chance for education.
+In the 18th and 19th centuries many of the children in Macclesfield would have been working in the silk mills from the age of 6 years, and Sunday School would have been their only chance for education.
 It provided the main opportunity for children to learn reading and writing, as well as scripture.
 The Large Sunday School was established by John Whitaker, a local Alderman and Magistrate.
 His aim was to teach religious knowledge and learning to the ‘lower classes of society’; ‘to lessen the sum of human wretchedness’.

 From 1796 the Sunday School operated around the town from a number of rented buildings.
 Numbers grew steadily and by 1812 the management committee decided it was time to provide a purpose built Sunday School.
 In 1813 a committee of Friends was organised to create a school which would serve as both a Church of England Day School and a Sunday School.
 Whitaker wanted the school not to be linked to a particular church; the two groups soon fell out and eventually two separate schools were built.